Delaware River Watershed Fellowship 2020 at Lehigh Gap Nature Center

 - Develop and implement programs on watersheds and other environmental science topics.

-- Participate in conservation efforts, including succession monitoring and habitat gardening, on LGNC’s refuge.
+- Participate in conservation efforts, including trail maintenance and habitat gardening, on LGNC’s wildlife refuge.

 Qualifications and Experience:

-- be people-oriented, have a team-focused attitude, and have the ability to professionally represent LGNC and the Alliance to the public.
+- Must be people oriented, have a team-focused attitude, and the ability to professionally represent LGNC and the Alliance for Watershed Education to the public.

-- …have excellent oral and written communication skills, as well as superior interpersonal skills with a demonstrated commitment to cultural diversity.
+- Must have excellent oral and written communication skills, as well as superior interpersonal skills.

-- …have a positive attitude and good sense of humor, as well as comfort working independently as a leader and as part of a team, when needed.
+- Must have a positive attitude and good sense of humor, as well as comfort working independently as a leader and as part of a team, when needed.

-- …have strong time and project management skills.
+- Must have strong time and project management skills.

-- …be self-motivated and willing to work in a flexible, non-structured environment.
+- Must be self-motivated and willing to work in a flexible, non-structured environment.

-- …be willing to work evening and weekend hours.
+- Must be willing to work evening and weekend hours.

-LGNC is dedicated to sustaining a culturally diverse organization and strongly encourages applications from women and men of diverse backgrounds.
-Spanish-speaking candidates are strongly encouraged to apply.
+LGNC is dedicated to sustaining an inclusive organization.
+Bilingual candidates are strongly encouraged to apply.

-- June 13-15: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center. (food, transportation, and accommodations provided)
+- June 10-12: Required Watershed Stewardship Training (overnight) at Pocono Environmental Education Center.
+(Meals, transportation and accommodations provided.)

 How to apply: